mmcodesso/edgar-text-mining-database/README.md

                         year to end
   -q QUARTERS [QUARTERS ...], --quarters QUARTERS [QUARTERS ...]
-                        quarters to download for start to end years -d DATA_DIR, --data_dir DATA_DIR
+                        quarters to download for start to end years -n NO_OF_10K_FILES int representing now of files to download
+  -d DATA_DIR, --data_dir DATA_DIR
                         path to save data
   --overwrite           If True, overwrites downloads and processed files.